Arvindk-91/Super_Store_Sales-Project/README.md

 * Superstore lacks a clear understanding of sales dynamics across products, customer segments, and regions.
-W ith data from 2019–2020, the business seeks to uncover hidden inefficiencies, unprofitable areas, and growth opportunities using data analysis and visualization.
+W ith data from 2019–2020, the business seeks to uncover hidden inefficiencies, unprofitable areas, and growth opportunities using data analysis and visualization and I need 15 days sales Forcast.

 **Objective**